Skip to main content

 Two athletes on identical training plans recover at meaningfully different rates.
 Which IL6/TNF/COL5A1 pattern you carry decides whether you can stack sessions or whether building in more recovery is the variable that turns wasted training into actual progression.

 Recovery Speed is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →